 IF POSSIBLE, REPLACE TOILETS, WASHERS AND FAUCETS with new, WaterSense labeled products to save water and money.

 DON’T FLUSH NEEDLESS DEBRIS DOWN THE TOILET to avoid unnecessary flushing and water use.
-Dispose of tissues, insects, medicines and other small wastes in the trash.
+Dispose of tissues, insects and other small wastes in the trash.

 IF YOU FIND YOURSELF RUNNING THE TAP WAITING FOR THE WATER TO HEAT UP, try insulating your hot water pipes to help it heat faster.